archival-0x/ghostpass/README.md

 ghostpass list <session>
     - Shows all entries and associated IDs in current session
-    - If only one session exists and session argument not provided, that is opened as default
+    - If no argument is present, all available sessions are listed

 ghostpass encrypt <corpus>
     - Creates encrypted ciphertext with specified corpus of current session